minad/consult/README.md

-# consult.el - Consultation using completing-read
+# consult.el - Consulting completing-read

 This package provides various commands based on the Emacs completion function `completing-read`.
 The commands are compatible with completion-systems based on the standard Emacs API,